MicrosoftDocs/win32/desktop-src/IPAMServerPSProv/findipamfreeaddress-msft-ipam-address.md

 ---
-Description: 'Retrieves an array of IP addresses from a range of IP addresses in IPAM that are not assigned to a device.'
+Description: Retrieves an array of IP addresses from a range of IP addresses in IPAM that are not assigned to a device.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '5e98ec65-d251-4b9f-b5c6-3be522c7041b'
+ms.assetid: 5e98ec65-d251-4b9f-b5c6-3be522c7041b
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
-- 'internet-protocol-address-management'
+- internet-protocol-address-management
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'FindIpamFreeAddress method of the MSFT\_IPAM\_Address class'
+title: FindIpamFreeAddress method of the MSFT\_IPAM\_Address class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # FindIpamFreeAddress method of the MSFT\_IPAM\_Address class